117marta/Users_management/README.md

 ## General info
-The aim of this project was to learn how to integrate databases with object-oriented programing.<br>
+The aim of this project was to learn how to integrate databases with object-oriented programing.
+I created a console application for users management and to send messages between them.<br>
-#Upadate: I decided to extend my project with Flask
+#Upadate: I decided to extend my project to web application using Flask.

 ## Technologies Used